abalaji-blr/Computation/Complexity.md

 - **P != NP**

-  All scientists believe P != NP, because for all NP problems, we can **verify** in polynomial time and to solve it takes **exponential** time (as it has to explore all possible paths / combinations).
+  All scientists believe P != NP because, for all NP problems, we can **verify** in polynomial time, and solving it takes **exponential** time (as it has to explore all possible paths/combinations).